aspose-slides-cloud/Aspose.Slides-Products/slides/en/nodejs/conversion/_index.md

     - ```savePresentation``` to convert a file on storage and save the result to the storage.
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Get Started with Slides API & NodeJS SDK" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Get Started with Slides API & Node.js SDK" %}}
-Get Slides Cloud SDK for NodeJS source code from [GitHub](https://github.com/aspose-slides-cloud/aspose-slides-cloud-nodejs) to compile the SDK yourself or head to the [Releases](https://releases.aspose.cloud/) for alternative download options.
+Get Slides Cloud SDK for Node.js source code from [GitHub](https://github.com/aspose-slides-cloud/aspose-slides-cloud-nodejs) to compile the SDK yourself or head to the [Releases](https://releases.aspose.cloud/) for alternative download options.

 Also have a look at Swagger-based [API Reference](https://apireference.aspose.cloud/slides/) to know more about the [SLIDES REST API](https://products.aspose.cloud/slides/curl/).
 {{% /blocks/products/pf/agp/feature-section-col %}}